LycheeOrg/Lychee/README.md

 ### Docker deployment

-Alternatively, an official Docker image can be found at [LycheeOrg/Lychee-Docker](https://github.com/LycheeOrg/Lychee-Docker) or on Docker Hub as [lycheeorg/lychee](https://hub.docker.com/r/lycheeorg/lychee).
+An official Docker image can be found at [LycheeOrg/Lychee-Docker](https://github.com/LycheeOrg/Lychee-Docker) or on Docker Hub as [lycheeorg/lychee](https://hub.docker.com/r/lycheeorg/lychee).

 ### File-based deployment